shayaljindal55/react-stock-check/README.md

-# Getting Started with Stock Time Series App build using React
+# Getting Started with Stock Time Series App built using React and Firebase

 To run this project :